CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Resources/ReadingList.md

 Tufte, Edward.
 Envisioning Information: Narratives of Space and Time.
 Cheshire, CT: Graphics Press, 1990.

+McHarg, Ian L. 1969.
+Design with Nature.
+Garden City, N.Y.: Published for the American Museum of Natural History [by] the Natural History Press.

 **GeoHumanities**
 Dear, Michael, Jim Ketchum, Sarah Luria, Doug Richardson.
 GeoHumanities: Art, History, Text at the Edge of Place.